VicharaVandana/jyotishyamitra/readme.md

 - **All 15 Divisional charts Data** (D2, D3, D4, D7, D9, D10, D12, D16, D20, D24, D27, D30, D40, D45, D45, D60)
 - **Various strengths of Planets and houses** (Balas)
 - **Ashtakavarga** (Bhinna Ashtakavarga of 7 planets fron Sun to Saturn and Sarvashtakavarga)
-- **Dashas** (Currently contains Vimshottari dasha - Mahasasha, Antarshashas and paryantardashas along with current running dashas when this module is executed)
+- **Dashas** (Currently contains Vimshottari dasha - Mahasasha, Antarshashas and paryantardashas along with current running dashas when this module is executed This section and subsections are self explanatory and so pleae have a look.)
 - **User Details** (Miscellaneous details of the person)

 ---